Phoenix-Staley/cryptocurrency_tracker/README.md

-# Bitcon Tracker
+# Bitcoin Tracker

 ## User Story

 AS AN amateur investor,
-I WANT an application that shows the value of bitcoin in real time SO THAT I know how much it's worth at the time I view it for investment decisions
+I WANT an application that shows the value of bitcoin in real time.
+SO THAT I know how much it's worth at the time I view it for investment decisions.

 ## Acceptance Criteria

-Given I'm on the Bitcoin Tracker webpage,
+GIVEN I'm on the Bitcoin Tracker webpage,
-When the page fully loads,
+WHEN the page fully loads,
-Then I can view the dashboard,
+THEN I can view the dashboard,
-   And the bitcoin price in real time on a chart for the last 30 days is displayed And the current bitcoin price and total number of bitcoin core releases is displayed
+   And the bitcoin price in real time on a chart for the last 30 days is displayed.
+   And the current bitcoin price and total number of bitcoin core releases is displayed.

 ## Project Description